davidswelt/zot_bib_web/README.md

 -  editable in Zotero by one or more users,
 -  are interactively searchable,
 -  linked to PDF documents or other URLs,
--  have BibTeX records, and
+-  have records for BibTex, EndNote and Wikipedia, and
 -  can be exported to HTML or pushed to a Wordpress database

 The following formats and info can be included: